 The Old Towne Orange Walking Food Tour is a tasty way to try small bites of the local cuisines while spending the whole day with your partner.
 Restaurants participating on the tour include local favorites like Citrus City Grille, Cafe Lucca, Felix Continental Cafe, and the historic Watsons Drug and Soda Fountain, which first opened in 1899.
 Alcohol is not included but can be purchased as some of the vendors you'll be stopping by.

-If you're not really a foodie, or just want to drink a little on your romantic getaway, try a tour of one of the many vineyards in Orange County.
-Choose from a variety of adventures with OC Wines like the Explore Estate Wineries tour, which brings guests to Silverado Canyon's Giracci Vineyards and the Cowboy Canyon Winery.
-Another unique option from OC Wines is the "Ecological Refuge and Resort" tour, which heads to a wildlife refuge where guest observe rescued animals while sipping on some local wines at Rancho Las Lomas.
+If you lean more toward liquid tours than food tours, try a tour of one of the many vineyards in Orange County.
+Choose from a variety of adventures with OC Wines like the Orange County tour, which brings guests to local favorites like Silverado Canyon's Giracci Vineyards and Rancho Las Lomas Winery.
+The latter includes a wildlife refuge where guests observe rescued animals while sipping on their wines.

 The on-site restaurant, Cafe Jardin, is open for brunch and lunch, as well as offering an afternoon tea service every second and last Wednesday of the month.